Foreign policy of the Evo Morales administration: Rapprochement

 In November 2008, Morales said that he wanted to improve ties with the incoming U.S. administration of Barack Obama.
 After addressing the U.N.
 General Assembly, he told the press that "My interest is how to improve relations with the new president.
 I think we could have a lot of things in common.
 If we talk about change I have some experience now.
 I think it would be good to share experiences with the new president-elect."
 However, ominous signs were also apparent when he repeated allegations against the DEA, saying "The DEA will not return while I am still president.
 The DEA ... had an intelligence structure, but it wasn't so much to fight drugs, it had more to do with the political aggression against my government...In recent times, we've seen some officials of the DEA involved in political conspiracy."

 He added that his government would set up a new intelligence operation involving the military and police to fight drug trafficking in place of the DEA.
 Later Morales met with four U.S. lawmakers to discuss the expulsion of the U.S. Ambassador.
 After the meeting Richard Lugar (R-In) said that the United States rejected any suggestion that it did not respect Bolivia's sovereignty or the legitimacy of its government.
 Morales responded that he was confident relations with the United States would improve when Obama becomes president.

 Vietnam and China

-In the light of the declining U.S. economy following the economic crisis of 2008, Bolivian trade officials looked for alternative markets to close an export gap with trade reduction between the U.S. and Bolivia.
+Due to the declining U.S. economy after the 2008 financial crisis, Bolivian trade officials looked for alternative markets to close an export gap with trade reduction between the U.S. and Bolivia.
 The country chose Vietnam and China in this regard.
 Deputy Foreign Minister Pablo Guzman said he would be looking into the possibility of signing bilateral trade agreements with the two countries.
 The move was said to not only cover the gap, but also expand exports in general.